 '''

-FETCH name INTO { record | variable [, variable 2]...};
+FETCH name INTO { record | variable [, variable 2 ]... };

 '''

-name is the identifier of a previously opened cursor. record is the identifier of a previously defined record (for example, using table%ROWTYPE). variable, variable, variable_2... are SPL variables that will receive the field data from the fetched row.
+name is the identifier of a previously opened cursor. record is the identifier of a previously defined record (for example, using table%ROWTYPE). variable, variable_2... are SPL variables that will receive the field data from the fetched row.
 The fields in record or variable, variable_2... must match in number and order, the fields returned in the SELECT list of the query given in the cursor declaration.
-The data types of the fields in the SELECT list must match, or be implicitly convertible to the data types of the fields in record or the data types of variable, variable_2...
+The data types of the fields in record or the data types of variable in record or the data types of variable 2...